 Our results indicate that autonomous government schools are fundamentally different in terms of the processes that they employ in the day-by-day management of these organizations.
 In Table 4 we explore what could account for the advantage of autonomous government schools focusing on OECD schools because of the differences we observed between the OECD countries and emerging economies.
 Column (1) reports the baseline specification of column (3) of Table 3.
-Column (2) includes a measure of competition to see if some schools are in areas where there is more pupil choice.34 The measure has a positive but insignificant coefficient.
-35 Column (3) adds in some characteristics of the principal collected in the survey (tenure, gender and whether the principal has a background in STEM - Science, Technology, Engineering, Maths, or Business).
-Of these only gender is significant:
+Column (2) includes a measure of competition to see if some schools are in areas where there is more pupil choice.37 The measure has a positive

-33 To account for potential differences between faith-based and non-faith-based schools, we introduce a dummy for faith-based schools in our sample to the full specifications in columns 3, 6, and 9.
+36 To account for potential differences between faith-based and non-faith-based schools, we introduce a dummy for faith-based schools in our sample to the full specifications in columns 3, 6, and 9.
 In each region the autonomous government school and the private school coefficients remain significant and nearly unchanged.
-In the OECD the autonomous government coefficient (standard error) changes to 0.235(0.075) and the private coefficient (standard error) changes to -0.019(0.094), in Brazil the autonomous government coefficient (standard error) changes to 0.894(0.182) and the private coefficient(standard error) changes to 0.465 (0.096), and in India, the autonomous government and the private coefficient remain unchanged.
+In the OECD the autonomous government coefficient (standard error) changes to 0.235(0.075) and the private coefficient (standard error) changes to 0.235(0.075) and the private coefficient (standard error) changes to 0.894(0.182) and the private coefficient (standard error) changes to 0.465 (0.096), and in India, the autonomous government and the private coefficient remain unchanged.
 In our sample, 14.2% of interviews in the OECD, 7.8% of interviews in Brazil and 15.7% of interviews in India were run with principals of faith-based schools.

-34 Our measure of competition is collected during the survey itself by asking the principal "How many other schools offering education to 15 year-olds are within a 30-minute drive from your school?"
+37 Our measure of competition is collected during the survey itself by asking the principal "How many other schools offering education to 15 year-olds are within a 30-minute drive from your school?"